chameleon-system/chameleon-base/src/CoreBundle/Resources/doc/logging.rst

 Additional Log Data
 -----------------------

-There are now two additional logging processors which add a request id and the session id to the context of any log message:
+There are two additional logging processors which add a request ID and the session ID to the context of any log message:
 `\ChameleonSystem\CmsCoreLogBundle\Bridge\Monolog\RequestIdProcessor`,
 `\ChameleonSystem\CmsCoreLogBundle\Bridge\Monolog\SessionIdProcessor`.